-On behalf of the Board of Directors (the Board) and employee-partners of Cintas Corporation (the Company), I invite you to attend our Annual Meeting of Shareholders (Annual Meeting) on October 26, 2021, at 11:30 a.m.
+On behalf of the Board of Directors (the Board) and employee-partners of Cintas Corporation (the Company), I invite you to attend our Annual Meeting of Shareholders (Annual Meeting) on October 25, 2022, at 11:30 a.m.
 Eastern Daylight Time.
 This year's Annual Meeting will be a virtual meeting of shareholders.
-We believe that hosting a virtual meeting supports the health and well-being of our shareholders, employee-partners and their families in light of the ongoing novel coronavirus (COVID-19) pandemic and provides expanded access, improved communication and cost savings for our shareholders and the Company.
-You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/CTAS2021.
+You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/CTAS2022.
 You will not be able to attend the Annual Meeting in person.